 Phone scams can catch you off guard.
 Don't fall for a scam on your phone.
-Often your phone will alert you to a scam number but you need to do your own diligence.
+Often your phone will alert you to a scam number, but you need to do your own diligence.

-One family member got a call on his phone from “AT&T” saying his phone was having a problem and to give his login to restore it.
+One family member got a scam call on his phone from “AT&T” saying his phone was having a problem and to give his login to restore it.
 As soon as he gave them his login the phone died.
 They now had control of his phone.
 He was in the mountains and realized he screwed up by falling for a scam.
 He found an AT&T store in a town and waited for them to fix it – but only could restore to the last backup made (which reminds me - back up your phone every day to the Cloud so you don’t lose any of your information).
 As to what all information the scammers got while they were able to log in - we don’t know the effects yet.
 Phone scams catch you off guard.

 Be vigilant – call numbers that you have and not what anything sent to you.
-If you are talking to someone and they are insistent – hang up and call back on a number you find from your own sources (on your phone contacts or independent Google search.
-Do not answer ANY call from any number you don't know - it can be a scam number and suck you in to a scam.
+If you are talking to someone and they are insistent – hang up and call back on a number you find from your own sources (on your phone contacts or independent Google search).
+Do not answer ANY call from any number that you don't know - it can be a scam number and suck you in to a scam.